isabelroses/website/content/custom-lib-nixossystem.md

 ```

 Is that not awesome?
 What the added code does is map over all inputs, and then
-thier outputs and will make a select the output dependant on the host platform.
+their outputs and will make a select the output dependent on the host platform.
-If there is a system dependant output for that output, otherwise it will leave
+If there is a system dependent output for that output, otherwise it will leave
 it as is.

 ```nix